Domitia Longina: Early life

 Born sometime between the years 50 and 55, Domitia Longina was the second daughter of Gnaeus Domitius Corbulo and Cassia Longina.
 Through her mother she was descended from Augustus, the first Roman emperor, and her paternal aunt was Milonia Caesonia, wife of Caligula.
 Her father, Corbulo, was one of Rome's most esteemed citizens, both in the Roman Senate and the army.
 In addition to serving as consul under Caligula, he conducted military campaigns in Germania and Parthia under Claudius and Nero, respectively.
 However, his family was connected to the failed Pisonian conspiracy against Nero in 65, consequently leading to Corbulo's disgrace and suicide.

 First marriage

 Little is known about the life of Domitia before her marriage to Domitian, but sometime before 70 she was married to Lucius Aelius Lamia Plautius Aelianus, a man of senatorial rank.
 She may have been the mother of Lucius Fundanius Lamia Aelianus as well as one or two daughters.
-It is also possible that Fundanius may have been Longina and Lamia's grandson through a daughter and her husband, a Lucius Fundanius, son of a Lucius Fundanius.
+It is also possible that Fundanius may have been Longina and Lamia's grandson through a daughter and her husband, Lucius Fundanius, son of a Lucius Fundanius.